Glavo/kala-template/README.md

 This is a lightweight (about 1KB) templating engine.

+It does not have complex structure and functional support.
+What it does is very simple, is to insert the content between specific tags into the output after custom mapping.

-If you're tired of overly bloated template engines, then it's probably what you want.
+If you don't need those complicated templating engine features, it's very simple and fast and is probably what you want.

 ## Why I choose it?